ygfalcon/Solsniper-zero/README.md

    ```

    Environment variables with the same names override values from the file.
+   You can specify an alternative file with the `--config` command line option.

 4. **Configure API access**
    The scanner uses the BirdEye API when `BIRDEYE_API_KEY` is set.
 If the key